vectordotdev/vector/rfcs/2021-12-20-10517-llvm-backend-for-vrl.md

 ### In scope

-Migrating the execution model of VRL to direct machine code execution without runtime interpretation overhead.
+Introducing a new execution model to VRL that directly executes machine code without runtime interpretation overhead, which can be opt in by users.

 ### Out of scope

+Overall, this is an experiment to gauge how much performance improvements can be won by using LLVM.
+We will not roll out the new backend for production use yet and need to investigate the specific security and performance needs of our users going forward.

-Any optimization that applies to all execution models for VRL (traversal, VM and LLVM) are not interesting for this consideration, e.g. improving access paths to VRL [`Value`](https://github.com/vectordotdev/vector/blob/f1404bea186ba83c4426a32bbef3f633c17cf4d2/lib/vrl/compiler/src/value.rs#L21-L32)s.
+Any optimization that applies to all execution models for VRL (traversal, VM and LLVM) is not interesting for this consideration, e.g. improving access paths to VRL [`Value`](https://github.com/vectordotdev/vector/blob/f1404bea186ba83c4426a32bbef3f633c17cf4d2/lib/vrl/compiler/src/value.rs#L21-L32)s.